Mike Jacobs (boxing): Boxing promoter

 Louis's first bout in Yankee Stadium grossed $328,655, while his fight with Max Baer grossed over $1 million.
 After Louis' unexpected loss to Max Schmeling in 1936, Jacobs convinced Joe Gould, manager for heavyweight titleholder James Braddock – contractually obligated to defend his title against Madison Square Garden's preferred opponent Schmeling – to instead defend his crown against young Louis.
 While a boon for Louis, Gould's price was onerous; Jacobs would have to pay 10% of all future boxing promotion profits (including any future profits from Louis' future bouts) for ten years.
 Louis defeated Braddock and remained World Heavyweight Champion for an even longer period of time, until 1949.
 Every fight Louis fought as a champion was promoted by Jacobs.

 Leveraging his success with Louis, Jacobs' organization began to assert its control over other divisions.
 In August 1937, MSG leased Madison Square Garden's main facility as well as the outdoor Madison Square Garden Bowl to the Twentieth Century Sporting Club.
 In reality, this arrangement put MSG out of the big-time boxing promotion business, which Jacobs dominated from that time on.
 In 1938, Jacobs became the sole shareholder of the Twentieth Century Sporting Club, paying off Runyon and forcing the other two partners out.

 Eventually Jacobs would come to control the championships of every weight division in boxing.
 In 1937, he originated the first paid radio sponsorship for a series of boxing matches, over 18 weeks, from the New York Hippodrome, heard on WHN, New York.
 Sam Taub was the blow-by-blow reporter.
-In September 1944, Jacobs secured the first commercial sponsorship of a television boxing match—the Featherweight title bout between Willie Pep and Chalky Wright.
+In September 1944, Jacobs secured the first commercial sponsorship of a television boxing match—the Featherweight title bout between Willie Pep and Albert "Chalky" Wright.
 During World War II, he promoted a boxing extravaganza that realized $36 million in U.S. War Bond sales.
 Three times during his career Jacobs promoted million-dollar fights.
 His biggest championship fight gate was the Louis–Billy Conn rematch in 1946 that grossed $1,925,564.